 This post is part of a series of posts entitled A Legal Guide to the Internet.
 For a comprehensive list of articles contained in this series, click here.

-This issue is of particular importance when an outside contractor is hired to develop a website.
-If the hiring company does not get a written assignment from the contractor, the contractor will remain the copyright owner and may prevent the company from hiring a new party to assist in further website development or modifications, since such activities may infringe the original developer‘s copyright.
-Such an assignment of rights should be included in a website development agreement.
-If an independent contractor is hired to develop any Internet-related technology or other forms of intellectual property for a company, the hiring party should consider an assignment of rights as part of their written agreement.
+This issue is of particular importance when you hire an outside contractor to develop a website.
+If you do not get a written, signed assignment from the contractor, the contractor remains the copyright owner.
+As the owner, the contractor holds the exclusive rights to reproduce the work and to prepare derivative works (17 U.S.C. § 106), so your hiring of a new party to perform further website development or modifications may infringe the original developer’s copyright unless you have a license.
+An assignment of rights should be included in your website development agreement.
+If you hire an independent contractor to develop any Internet-related technology or other forms of intellectual property for your company, consider an assignment of rights as part of your written agreement.

 For more information, see our post, Patents for Minnesota Employers | MN Employee Invention Rights.